Tales of the underworld: All set for a revolutionary opera at Lismore

 The first Gluck Orfeo was Guadagni, a famous castrato.
 The role in modern times is sung by a female mezzo-soprano or a male countertenor.
 In Lismore, the role will be sung by Meili Li, the first Chinese countertenor to forge an international career.

-- Orfeo ed Euridice, Blackwater Valley Opera Festival, June 1-6, Lismore Castle Yard
+- Orfeo ed Euridice, Blackwater Valley Opera Festival, June 1-6, Lismore Castle Yard.
+See https://blackwatervalleyoperafestival.com/

 - Maurice Steger & Friends: - Thurs, 8pm